duyhelloworld/java-learning/DesignPatterns/README.md

 > - [Stategy]()
 > - State
 > - Visitor
+### Structure Pattern (Likely an architecture and pattern)
+> - MVC
+> - MVP
+> - MVVM

+After years, the developer community has developed many other design pattern which's more modern and effective.

 <!-- Blog of some "Trashing DP" -->
 [](https://www.red-gate.com/simple-talk/blogs/why-following-design-patterns-is-a-bad-idea/)
 [](https://sourcemaking.com/design_patterns)

+### What's the worst issues junior usually meet when learn it?
+- Design Patterns is divided into layers, based on **level of problem** which you meet (medium, difficult), not on the **coding level** you have.
+So, please don't use them for show off your coding skill by using so much design patterns into a project.
+It may cause many opposite effects and bad affects to your work.
+REMEMBER : **Design patterns are created to solve the complex problem, not to make the problem more complex.**

 ```
 - When we have not studied the religion, we see mountains as mountains,  rivers as rivers.